 We have four reportable segments - domestic wholesale sales, international wholesale sales, retail sales and e-commerce sales.
-In the United States, our products are available through a network of wholesale customers comprised of department, athletic and specialty stores.
-Internationally, our products are available through wholesale customers in more than 100 countries and territories via our global network of distributors in addition to our subsidiaries in Asia, Europe, Canada and South America.
+In the United States, our products are available through a network of wholesale customers comprised of department, athletic and specialty stores and online retailers.
+Internationally, our products are available through wholesale customers in more than 160 countries and territories via our global network of distributors in addition to our subsidiaries in Asia, Europe, Canada and South America.
 Skechers owns and operates retail stores both domestically and internationally through three integrated retail formats - concept, factory outlet and warehouse outlet stores.
 Each of these channels serves an integral function in the global distribution of our products.
-Twenty-two distributors and seven licensees have opened 340 distributor-owned and licensee-owned Skechers retail stores in 48 countries as of December 31, 2013.
+Twenty-three distributors and 15 licensees have opened 374 distributor-owned or -licensed Skechers retail stores and 118 licensee-owned Skechers retail stores, respectively, in over 60 countries as of December 31, 2014.

 Domestic Wholesale.
-We distribute our footwear through the following domestic wholesale distribution channels: department stores, specialty stores, athletic specialty shoe stores and independent retailers, as well as catalog and internet retailers.
+We distribute our footwear through the following domestic wholesale distribution channels: department stores, specialty stores, athletic specialty shoe stores and independent retailers, and internet retailers.
 While department stores and specialty retailers are the largest distribution channels, we believe that we appeal to a variety of wholesale customers, many of whom may operate stores within the same retail location due to our distinct product lines, variety of styles and the price criteria of their specific customers.
 Management has a clearly defined growth strategy for each of our channels of distribution.
 An integral component of our strategy is to offer our accounts the highest level of customer service so that our products will be fully represented in existing retail locations and new locations of each customer.